 A couple of recent research studies have underlined the value of specific forms of psychotherapy for complicated grief reactions:

 The last morning of the group.
 I wake a bit "troubled".
 This is the ebb and flow of the group.
 Feelings tend to be more intense here.
 As the "group river" flows its four day course, I know that I'm likely to move through a series of different emotional states.
 I lie in bed for a bit sensing what I'm feeling.
 What's it about.
 The overall "smell/flavour" of my mood seems contributed to by a mix of things.
 One factor is that I feel, what seems to me, a low key grumbling unease going on between me and one of the other people in the group.
 A second factor is a discomfort I have about how another person expressed themselves for a while in the group yesterday.
 A third is a concern I'm feeling about another person seeming to get too "isolated" in the group.
-And there's something too about the group ending - both saying goodbye to the people and saying goodbye to this four day, magical, oasis in my life.
-There are precious, good me
+And there's something too about the group ending - both saying goodbye to the people and saying goodbye to this

 Here are half a dozen studies on the long-term effects of various forms of abuse & deprivation.
 Paras et al systematically reviewed the association between a history of sexual abuse and a lifetime diagnosis of a somatic disorder.
 They found significant links with functional gastrointestinal disorders, nonspecific chronic pain, psychogenic seizures, and chronic pelvic pain.
 When analysis was restricted to studies where sexual abuse was defined as rape, they also found an association with fibromyalgia.
 Abstracts and links, for this research paper and the further papers described, can be found lower down this page.